lucyhuo214/Combat-Robotics-Spring-2022/README.md

 The robot uses a kiwi drive system to accomplish this, which is a form of holonomic drive that uses three omni wheels placed 120 degrees apart.
 Omni wheels have small rollers that are perpendicular to the direction of rotation for a wheel, allowing the wheel to roll sideways along with going forward and backwards.
 Omni wheels are also able to move laterally,  giving the robot full range of motion in any direction.

+The CombatRoboticsHolonomic.ino script includes the robot's implementation of a holonomic drive system using kiwi drive.

 # PID Closed Loop Control System
 The greatest challenge that arose while implementing kiwi drive was that the robot would veer off in undesired directions due to various internal or external factors.
 These might include slight variations in motor performance or uneven friction within the combat arena.
 In most kiwi drive systems, encoders are placed on each of the three wheels to correct misalignment.
 However, this robot used feedback from an IMU sensor to detect and correct these misalignments without the use of any encoders.